lsmucassi/nextjs-dado/README.md

 Links
 - [Github](https://github.com/lsmucassi/nextjs-dado)
-- [Hosted on Netlify](https://zealous-torvalds-caf193.netlify.app/) : I have faced issues where the application is not updating in realtime so please use the local development project for review
+- [Hosted on Netlify](https://zealous-torvalds-caf193.netlify.app/) : I have faced issues where the application is not updating in realtime so please use the local development project for review; abd images are not perfectly rendered - this is a netlify loading issue

 :TO_DO:

 [x] : Bootstrap NextJS App (create-next-app)
 [x] : Create Navigation Bar
+[x] : add fake logo - used to navigate home '/'
 [x] : Create Hero/Landing Banner
 [x] : Create A component to render local data
 [x] : Render local data